 By contrast, if incorrect information from a consumer is considered part of a representation (and not a warranty), the insurer cannot void the insurance contract unless the information is "material."
-In general, something is material if it is likely to influence the insurance company's decision to issue a policy in the first place.
+In general, something is material if it is likely to influence the premium or the insurance company's decision to issue a policy in the first place.